rancher/elemental-toolkit/docs/content/en/docs/Getting started/_index.md

 linkTitle: "Getting Started"
 weight: 1
 description: >
-  Getting started with cOS
+  Getting started with Elemental
 ---

 ![](https://docs.google.com/drawings/d/e/2PACX-1vRSuocC4_2rHeJAWW2vqinw_EZeZxTzJFo5ZwnJaL_sdKab_R_OsCTLT_LFh1_L5fUcA_2i9FIe-k69/pub?w=1223&h=691)

-cOS provides a runtime and buildtime framework in order to boot containers in VMs, Baremetals and Cloud.
+Elemental toolkit provides a runtime and buildtime framework in order to boot containers in VMs, Baremetals and Cloud.

-You can either choose to **build** a cOS derivative or **run** cOS to boostrap a new system.
+You can either choose to **build** a Elemental derivative or **run** Elemental to boostrap a new system.

-cOS vanilla images are published to allow to deploy user-built derivatives.
+Elemental vanilla images are published to allow to deploy user-built derivatives.

-cOS is designed to run, deploy and upgrade derivatives that can be built just as standard OCI container images. cOS assets can be used to either drive unattended deployments of a derivative or used to create custom images (with packer).
+Elemental is designed to run, deploy and upgrade derivatives that can be built just as standard OCI container images.
+Elemental assets can be used to either drive unattended deployments of a derivative or used to create custom images (with packer).

 ## Philosophy